loldruger/nginx-docker-ssl-template/README.md

 # Getting started

 ## Prerequisite
- 1. You need to have a domain that is DNS setup
+ 1. You need to have DNS setup
  2. Set .env file to yours
  3. Change server_name `example.org` in `/data/etc/nginx/conf.d/app.conf` to your own domain which matches DOMAINS in second step.